 A new approach for inflammation and inborn errors of aldehyde metabolism.

 At Aldeyra, we’ve targeted aldehydes as a novel approach to the treatment of inflammatory conditions as well as rare diseases where genetic mutations lead to inability to metabolize aldehydes.
-Our first approach is to diminish aldehyde load with a novel platform of small-molecule traps.
+Our approach is to diminish excessive RASP levels with a novel platform of small molecules.

 Specifically formulated to lower free aldehyde levels, our platform of drug candidates offers broad therapeutic promise across diseases characterized by inflammation and genetic diseases caused by inborn errors of aldehyde metabolism.
 We believe the administration of our aldehyde trap therapies has the potential to treat, prevent, and slow the progression of disease.

 We announced positive data from our Phase 2a and 2b clinical trial of reproxalap ophthalmic solution in patients with allergic conjunctivitis.
 Relative to baseline, the data indicated that reproxalap clinically improved ocular itching and tearing scores after acute administration and after 14 days of dosing.

 We announced positive data from our Phase II clinical trial of reproxalap opthalmic solution and started enrollment for Phase 3 in patients with noninfectious anterior uveitis. reproxalap reduced cell count in a manner comprable to standard-of-care topical corticosteroids, which are effective but toxic, leading to glaucoma and cataracts in many patients.
 Together with the positive data in dry eye disease and allergic conjunctivitis, these results suggest that reproxalap could be active in a broad array of inflammatory ocular diseases.

-To our knowledge, Aldeyra’s aldehyde trap program represents the first concerted pharmaceutical effort to lower aldehyde levels.
-Aldehydes activate a number of intracellular inflammatory factors including NF-kB, a prominent protein in the inflammatory response.
-Our lead compound, reproxalap, has been shown to bind and trap aldehydes more rapidly than aldehydes bind cellular constituents, such as proteins, lipids, carbohydrates and DNA.
+To our knowledge, Aldeyra’s development program represents the first concerted pharmaceutical effort to lower Reactive Aldehyde Species (RASP) levels.
+RASPs activate a number of intracellular inflammatory factors including NF-kB, a prominent protein in the inflammatory response.